ABenchM/abm/docs/Developer_Manual.md

   $ sudo chmod 755 abm_install.sh
   $ sudo ./abm_install.sh
   ```
-* You will be prompted for the mysql root password.
-It is "password".
+* If you are prompted for the mysql root password, it is "password".
 You can modify it afterwards.
 * Once the installation finishes, log out and log in again.
-* Run the script again to finish the installation.
 * Make sure that the [configuration files](#configuration-files) of ABM contain the correct information.
 * You can [launch ABM](#launch-abm).